na-na-hi/renget/archive/pashatehink.md

 Welcome to my rentry of bots.
 Almost every card that I make is an experimental one (not in the grand sense of things, just some details that I test for myself), even if you, {{user}}, don't notice it.
 Every AI generated pic was made by me, and no, I won't share prompts because I lost them.
 Yes, the CharacterHUB nickname has a typo in it.
 Yes, it's also in the name of this rentry.

-!!! danger Taking a prolonged hiatus.
-Contact me via Email, if you need me, because I am not in the threads as long as this message is up.

 Email: gasvas27@gmail.com
 TO-DO LIST: Sane Ukrainian girl.